-This program is a combination of in-class learning and experiential practicum time.
+This program is a combination of classroom learning and experiential field-based learning.

-Classes consist of the following core component that will be delivered over the course of the season with each having field-based learning.
-An excellent team of practical-minded, experienced, skilled and dedicated teachers to support and guide students' learning and skill building experience has been assembled.
-Students can expect to be given readings, but classes do not have grades/exams/assignments nor award academic credits.
+The program consists of nine core courses that will be delivered over the course of the season.
+Each course pairs classroom theory with field-based learning on the TFS farm.
+Courses are taught by a team of practical-minded, experienced, skilled and dedicated teachers that support and guide students' learning and skill building.
+Students can expect the occasional project or supplemental reading to complete outside of program time in order to enhance understanding of classroom concepts.
+However, classes do not have grades/exams/assignments nor do they award academic credits.
 Many topics such as sustainable agriculture systems, farm safety, mechanization, construction, cover crops, resources and certifications, farmscaping, habitat enhancement etc. will be integrated into core courses as appropriate.

 - Market Crop Production

 - Indigenous Food Ways

 All Farm School students will also participate in a minimum of 350 hours of practical crop production and post-harvest experience under the direction and/or supervision of Farm School staff or other community mentors.
 Practicum will also involve personal projects and special events.
 The majority of practical farming experience will occur at the TFS Farm with the opportunity of conducting self-directed projects with the support of experienced farm staff.

 Farm address: 4900 28th ave, Delta

 Both in-class and practicum learning take place at the Tsawwassen Farm School teaching farm.
 Students will also have an opportunity to take part in (optional) field trips visiting other farms in the Lower Mainland region.
 Farm School incubator plots are also on the site which allows current students to interact with incubator farmers and be a part of the farming community.

 - Occasional Saturdays subject to guest speakers availability